How Can I Find the Right Therapist For Me?

 Internal Family Systems - works on the basis that we all have different parts of our minds, the ability to think conflicting thoughts or perspectives.
 By working with individual parts of your mind, you can identify where self-destructive beliefs, or traumatic experiences have come from and help to heal them.
 This approach uses inner child work and can be very healing for childhood abuse or emotional neglect.

 Pluralistic or Integrative Therapy - means that the therapist will use a range of therapies to support your individual needs.
-Many therapists will have a core modality, such as person-centred or psychodynamic, but will add in EMDR, focusing or another therapy, that is tailored to your situation.
+Many therapists will have a core modality, such as person-centred or psychodynamic, but will add in EMDR, focusing or another therapy, that is tailored to your needs.
+This is how I work as a therapist, being humanistic at my heart, but using tools like Emotional Freedom Technique and Internal Family Systems for traumatic memories.

 Psychoanalysis/ Psychodynamic Therapy - based on the work of Freud, this therapy believes that many of our issues stem from our unconscious mind.
 Clients are encouraged to explore relationships from childhood onwards, but psychodynamic therapy tends to focus more on present issues, to provide a quicker solution.

 Solution-focused Brief Therapy - promotes positive change, rather than dwelling on the past.
 With the therapist, you focus on what you do well, set goals and decide how to achieve them.
-Change can happen in as little as two to three sessions but might not deal with issues such as childhood trauma or PTSD.
+Change can happen in as little as two to three sessions but might not be enough to resolve issues like childhood trauma or PTSD.

 Transactional Analysis (TA) - uses aspects of humanistic, cognitive-behavioural and psychodynamic theories.
 It uses three states of mind, Parent, Adult and Child, to understand how you interact with the world.
-It can identify unhelpful patterns of behaviour in yourself or others and help you to develop healthier relationships.
+It can help to identify unhelpful patterns of behaviour in yourself or others, to support you in managing healthier relationships.

-So, you’ve chosen your therapist, what happens next?
-In your first session, you might get asked some questions, about your reasons for coming to therapy, what you want to achieve in the work, what worries you most and so on.
-Some therapists use questionnaires to establish your levels of depression or anxiety, or you might be asked about your family and those people who are important to you – this can give us a good sense of what support you have around you.
+It’s normal to feel nervous or anxious before your first session, but the therapist should help you to feel comfortable and at ease.
+In the first few sessions, we might ask a lot of questions, about your reasons for coming to therapy, what you want to achieve in the work, what worries you most and so on.
+We might ask you about your family and friends, the people who are important to you – this can give us a good sense of what support you have around you.

-If you are early, you will probably need to wait – there might be another client in the room or online.
+If you are early, you will probably need to wait – there might be another client in the therapy room or in their online session.

-If you are seeing the therapist face to face, we normally provide tissues and water (and we expect them to be used – crying is not a problem!)
+If you are seeing the therapist face to face, we normally provide tissues and water (and we expect them to be used – crying is not a problem!).
+Bringing your own drink is great too - talking can be thirsty work!

-We will often ask to see you weekly in the first instance, so we can really build our relationship and start to work on your problems together.
-Some therapists are happy to provide fortnightly sessions after a certain period of time.
+We will usually ask to see you weekly, so we can really build our relationship and start to work on your problems together.
+Some therapists are happy to provide fortnightly sessions after a certain period of time - but bear in mind that while fortnightly sessions suit a lot of people for logistical reasons, it can mean that the work takes much longer overall.